probmods/probmods2/chapters/02-generative-models.md

 # Example: Causal Models in Medical Diagnosis

 Generative knowledge is often *causal* knowledge that describes how events or states of the world are related to each other.
-As an example of how causal knowledge can be encoded in Church expressions, consider a simplified medical scenario:
+As an example of how causal knowledge can be encoded in WebPPL expressions, consider a simplified medical scenario:

 ~~~~
 var lungCancer = flip(0.01);
 var cold = flip(0.2);
-var cough = or(cold, lungCancer);
+var cough = cold || lungCancer;
 cough;
 ~~~~